 Although I'll be missing them.

-and I really want to bring it to the Mac and distribute it
+So, I am an iOS developer with this content blocker and I really want to bring it to the Mac and distribute it through the App Store.

 It's actually quite simple to do because the content blocker APIs are the same on both platforms.

 Then, create a new Mac Application extension target.